bshredder/gene-sequencer/README.md

 **Extra credit**

-Up to five (5) extra points for implmenting the chromosome pair overloaded operator+ using a Punnette Square class.
-The Punnet square class will correctly generate the probabilities of each possible allele pairing.
+Up to five (5) extra points for implementing the chromosome pair overloaded operator+ using a Punnett Square class.
+The Punnett Square class will correctly generate the probabilities of each possible allele pairing.
 The operator+ will determine the resultant allele pair based on the Punnett Square probabilities for the four (4) alleles.

 ![](punnet2.jpg)

-*Diagram 3 - Punnette Square probabilities*
+*Diagram 3 - Punnett Square probabilities*